kaspar98/StringArt/README.md

 **Core of the project**<br>
 Input: nail positions, reference image.<br>
-Output: a string art version of the reference image; and the order of string pulls to loop the continuous string around nails, which gives the output image.
+Output: a string art version of the reference image; and the order of nails around which to loop the continuous string to get the output image.

 The algorithm:<br>
 1) Evaluate the goodness of every possible string pull from the current nail.*¹ <br>